Use space to open navigation items

 Once I lodge my small bar licence application do I need to notify neighbours?

-Download a paper version of the small bar liquor application site notice if you wish to complete it manually at your convenience prior to lodgement of your application.
+A paper form version of the site notices can be downloaded below if you wish to complete them manually at your convenience prior to lodgement of your application.

 What information do I have to submit when I apply